“Nobody Died At Sandy Hook”

 “Lanza was reportedly found dead wearing a bulletproof vest and military-style clothing.” pg.
 70

 Adam Lanza was not wearing a bulletproof vest.
-That is 100% incorrect.
-According to Lt.
-J. Paul Vance, “It was a fishing type vest, a jacket with a lot of pockets”.
-The final report confirms that it was an olive green Eddie Bauer vest which, last time I checked, certainly was not bulletproof.
+That’s 100% incorrect.
+Lt.
+J. Paul Vance clarified this himself, describing the item in question as “a fishing type vest, a jacket with a lot of pockets.”
+The final report confirms it was an olive-green Eddie Bauer vest which, last I checked, is not exactly bulletproof:

 “As Mike Powers, a professional military investigator and ballistics expert, has observed, this young man of slight build could not have carried all these heavy, bulky weapons and ammunition on his person.
 Furthermore, since first responders were supposedly inside the school within seven minutes, there was not enough time for Lanza to have carried out the shooting as reported.
 In an interview with Joyce Riley, Powers states that Lanza could not have fired so many times continuously without destabilizing himself from the intense noise from the Bushmaster.
 As a novice, he could not have shot an AR–15 with such speed and accuracy, supposedly changing magazines 4–5 times without a stoppage.
 For a real person shooting an AR–15 and what it entails, see Redsilverj’s ‘Sandy Hook Hoax Ultimate Case Closed'” pg.
 70

 All those heavy, bulky weapons?
-You mean that one, seven pound assault rifle and those two, < 2.5 lbs. pistols?
-Yeah, super heavy, super bulky.
+You mean that one seven-pound rifle and two pistols weighing less than 2.5 pounds each?
+Super heavy, right?

 “As a novice, he could not have shot an AR–15 with such speed and accuracy, supposedly changing magazines 4–5 times without a stoppage.” pg.
 70

-What is this based on?
+Based on what?
 And a “novice” by what metric?
 Adam’s mother, Nancy, was an experienced shooter who shared her hobby with her troubled son.
-The two of them “shot frequently” and can be placed at least three area shooting ranges, including one where they are known to have taken basic firearm safety classes four years before the events of Sandy Hook.
-The final report also includes information provided by an eyewitness who, at Nancy’s request, had given Adam (who started shooting at age four) some “pointers and tips” on how to shoot her AR-15:
+The two of them “shot frequently” and visited at least three local ranges, where Adam had hands-on experience.
+In fact, they even attended basic firearm safety classes at one range as early as four years before the Sandy Hook shooting.
+The final report includes details from an eyewitness who, at Nancy’s request, had given Adam some “pointers and tips” on shooting her AR-15:

 “According to Lt.
 Vance on the night of the shooting, one victim survived.
 So in less than seven minutes—or less than five minutes according to the media—Lanza killed 26 people and then himself, producing only one injured victim.” pg.
 71

-I don’t know if that’s what Lt.
-Vance said because there’s no source for the quote, but it’s incorrect as there were actually two injured survivors: teachers Deborah Pisani and Natalie Hammond.
-Pisani was injured by a ricocheting bullet, but I really can’t think of a reason why she should not be considered an injured survivor.
-Hammond suffered multiple, more serious injuries.
-Two children who were also seriously wounded in the attack were rushed to Danbury Hospital, where they were pronounced dead.
+I can’t confirm what Lt.
+Vance said here because there’s no source for the quote, but this claim is wrong regardless—there were actually two injured survivors: teachers Deborah Pisani and Natalie Hammond.
+Pisani was injured by a ricocheting bullet, which absolutely makes her an injured survivor by any reasonable standard.
+Hammond, meanwhile, sustained multiple, more serious injuries.
+Additionally, two severely wounded children were rushed to Danbury Hospital but were tragically pronounced dead there.

 “Mike Powers thinks the whole scenario is a physical impossibility.
 He is not even convinced that Adam Lanza was a real person.” pg.
 71